its4cs/Sports_News_Tracker/iTSInCo/iTS01_README.md

 ## Overview in progress

-iTS objective from this project is to build an application for Website Architecture Analysis Workbook from a base URL using Python spiders, Spring Boot server, Kafka, and Java consumer applications.
-The original system architecture involves crawling sports news websites, processing the data, and distributing it to multiple consumer applications for further analysis or display.
+iTS objective from this project is to build an application for Website Architecture Analysis Workbook from a base URL using Python spiders.

 Dev team must restructure this project to the bespoke specs.